Reporting Gambling Winnings (and Losses) on Tax Returns

 Not a fantasy—whether it is one day or season long, you have to track your winnings and report to Uncle Sam when they top $600 or more.
 If you receive over $20,000, and are paid through PayPal, you will receive a Form 1099-K.

-Season-long fantasy sports is not considered gambling, so any income there is taxed like income from any other "job" you have.
+Season-long fantasy sports is not considered gambling; any income is taxed like income from any other "job" you have.
 The treatment of daily fantasy sports (DFS) varies by state in terms of whether it is legal or not, and whether it is considered gambling or not.
 While you should check with your own tax preparer or accountant for how to report DFS income, it is a given that the income will be taxable and you will need to report it and pay taxes on it.

 Then there are the State individual taxes

 Your state may also want its share of your gambling income.
-There is no uniformity of how a tax taxes gambling winnings (or will allow casual gamblers to deduct associated losses).
+There is no uniformity of how a state taxes gambling winnings (or will allow casual gamblers to deduct associated losses).
 Some do, some don’t.
 This is not surprising as states are tussling with what types of games constitute gambling and whether it is a legal activity in the first place.

 If you are unsure how to report income accurately, check with your tax accountant or call your state taxing department for help.
 As with all state income tax issues, this is a question which must be answered state-by-state.